The Importance Of Using Responsive Web Design

 Responsive Web Design Examples From Renowned Brands

-To put UX/UI design into perspective, let’s take a look at some of the best examples of websites built on a responsive design principle.
+To put UX/UI design into perspective, let’s take a look at some of the best responsive web design examples.

 These examples will show you the difference between desktop and mobile versions of websites and demonstrate the importance of having fluid grids and flexible images that adapt to different screen sizes.